"What Is The Benefit Of Adding A Thumb?"

 By adding a thumb, you are essentially adding another machine to your team.

-Thumbs increase the value to your machine by adding the capability to efficiently load, move & transfer large materials, as well as maintain the ability to dig.
+Thumbs increase the value to your machine by adding the capability to efficiently pull out trees, as well as load, move & transfer large materials like rocks, logs & debris all while maintaining the machine's ability to dig.

 Our thumbs are built with universal fit design for a variety of brands including John Deere, Caterpillar, Komatsu, Kobelco, Volvo, Hyundai, Bobcat & most others.
 They are manufactured to Heavy Duty Specs, Weld-On Ready & have Serrated Edges for better gripping.
 The proximity of the thumb is adjustable by moving the placement of the arm & pin.
 If the machine is being used to grab materials more often, the operator may choose to have the thumb angled closer in proximity to the bucket for less bucket swing.
-In the opposite situation where digging is more of a necessity than grabbing, the thumb can be pinned at a larger degree of angle away from the bucket, or even completely pinned against the stick or removed if it is not being required during a certain job.
+In the opposite situation where digging is more of a necessity than grabbing, the thumb can be pinned at a larger degree of angle away from the bucket, or even completely pinned against the stick or fully removed if it is not being required during a certain job.